-The following sections highlight the on-going or longer-term management issues that are being addressed in this fishery.
-Specific management objectives designed to mitigate these issues are detailed in Section 5.
+The following sections highlight the on-going or longer-term management issues that may impact the management measures in place for this fishery.
+Specific management objectives designed to mitigate these issues are detailed in Section 6.
 There may be immediate or annual management issues that need addressing.
-However, when short-term issues arise, they will be detailed in this section.

-4.1.
+5.1.
 First Nations